Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

-Wayne Morris declared August 17th to be Black Cat Appreciation Day to remember his sister June, and the bond she shared with her black cat, Sinbad.
+Wayne Morris declared August 17th to be Black Cat Appreciation Day.
 This day symbolizes the bond between cat lovers and their black cat companions, and is a day to appreciate the black cats in your life.

 Why Do They Need Their Own Special Day?

-Another reason why people may be less inclined to want to adopt a black cat is because they consider dark solid coats to be “boring,” and prefer a flashier tabby, calico, or other uniquely marked cat.
+- Another reason why people may be less inclined to want to adopt a black cat is that they consider dark solid coats to be “boring,” and prefer a flashier tabby, calico, or other uniquely-marked cat.
 This is an unfair assessment, as black cats are beautiful creatures with luxurious black coats.
 They look like majestic miniature black panthers roaming around your home, and are just as beautiful and charming as any other cat.
 Besides, black matches almost anything, so you will always look fashionable next to your black cat friend.